PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ### Setting the path to JSLint

-The Squiz coding standard [includes a sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Squiz/Sniffs/Debug/JSLintSniff.php) that will check each JavaScript file using [JSLint](http://www.jslint.com/), a JavaScript program that looks for problems in JavaScript programs.
+The `Squiz.Debug.JSLint` sniff will check each JavaScript file using [JSLint](http://www.jslint.com/), a JavaScript program that looks for problems in JavaScript programs.
 Use the `jslint_path` configuration option to tell the JSLint sniff where to find the tool.

 ```bash
 $ phpcs --config-set jslint_path /path/to/jslint.js
 ```

-As JSLint is just JavaScript code, you also need to install [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) to be able to execute it.
+As JSLint is just JavaScript code, you may also need to install [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) to be able to execute it.
 Use the `rhino_path` configuration option to tell the JSLint sniff where to find the tool.

 ```bash
 $ phpcs --config-set rhino_path /path/to/rhino